SartoratoGiulio/ProHand_Programs/README.md

 Since the codes are very similar in structure and there was a lot of copy and paste between them, it should be difficult to add the MyoArmband functionality to the other files as well.

 # Dependencies
+ - pygame
- - PyGame
+ - pygame_widgets
- - Multiprocessing
+ - multiprocessing
- - Numpy
+ - numpy
- - Pandas
+ - pandas
- - Pyomyo
+ - pyomyo
- - Pyserial
+ - pyserial